 This packable straw fedora is just as suited for the sunny days of summer as it is for the cool nights of fall.
 With a slight nod to the cowboy hat, the Venice by Brooklyn womens fedora is expertly crafted from bao straw and offers the classic fedora silhouette with a center crease, two pinched sides, and 3-inch brim.
 The layered horsehair hat band and tassels add a sophisticated finishing touch.
 No need to blow your budget on those pricey Helen Kaminski chapeaus — this $65 wide-brim fedora hat keeps your bank account in tact without sacrificing quality or style.

 Never mind dropping hundreds of dollars on that Rag & Bone number you've been eyeing for the past month.
-The Avignon wide-brim fedora by Brooklyn checks off your wardrobe (and wallet) wish list by keeping the price well under $100.
-A classic fedora shape in a goes-with-everything navy hue, this mixed wool felt hat achieves understated perfection with an unexpected touch of color to keep things interesting.
-The 2 3/4-inch brim is neither too big or too small, and the mixed wool fabrication makes this a solid winter hat that's still lightweight enough for spring.
+The Cascara Fedora undefinedby Tommy Bahama checks off your wardrobe (and wallet) wish list by keeping the price well under $100.
+This style is a twist on classic fedora shape, with it's flared and fringed brim.
+In a goes-with-everything white hue, this paper braid hat achieves understated perfection with unexpected, tropical charms to keep things interesting.
+The 2 1/4-inch brim is neither too big or too small, making this the perfect beach hat for your next vacay.

-Simple, stylish, and easy to pack, Chatham by Scala is perfect for the woman who likes a no-fuss approach to headwear and prefers a smaller brim.
-Made from hand-crocheted raffia, this crushable straw fedora features a 1 3/4-inch brim and slim braided trim that steps up your summer look from the basic "hair in a baseball cap" routine.
-Plus, at just under $50, this small-brim fedora is an affordable alternative to pricier Panama straw hats.
+Simple, stylish, and easy to pack, Helena by Scala is perfect for the woman who likes a no-fuss approach to headwear and prefers a wider brim.
+Made from paper braid, this packable straw fedora features a 3 1/2-inch brim and grosgrain band that steps up your summer look from the basic "hair in a baseball cap" routine.
+Plus, at just above $50, this wide-brim fedora is an affordable alternative to pricier Panama straw hats.

 Fedoras for All Seasons